-The cheerleader is a compelling archetype when considering the dueling nature of being both a leader and conformist.
-I am interested in what it takes to maintain that duality; to be simultaneously an individual and a team member; being cheerful, on-point, ready, and prepared.
+This work was developed in the months directly before and after the 2016 American presidential election.
+I use the cheerleader as a compelling allegorical archetype when considering the paradoxical requirements of being a presidential candidate who identifies as a woman.
+I am interested in what it takes to maintain the duality of being both a leader and a conformist; to be simultaneously an individual and a team member; being cheerful, on-point, ready, and prepared.
 What it takes to be a follower, a supporter, a woman, a patriot, a hero, a human; being trustworthy, loyal, fearless, bold, loud, synchronized, and well-practiced.
-I am asking questions about how this cliché is constructed and what are we left with after deconstruction.
+I am asking questions about how this cliché of coexisting opposites is constructed and what are we left with after deconstruction.

 Influences include the performative and video works of Yoko Ono, Joan Jonas, and Martha Rosler, as well as glitch aesthetics.

 This performance consisted of cheerleading uniforms and seam rippers on a table.
 I was wearing one of the uniforms and invited participants to help deconstruct the uniforms with me, while holding conversation.
 Participants were told that the detritus would be used to create and installation in the space the following day.
-Conversation moved from issues of sweatshop labor to feminist and political reflections.
-Many remarked that the process felt cathartic.
+Conversation moved from issues of sweatshop labor and cheerleader compensation, to feminist and political reflections.
+Many remarked that the process of deconstructing the details on these items felt cathartic.
 It was striking to watch human adeptness at destroying things.
-It was remarkable the amount of damage the were capable of with such simple tools, once they were given permission.
+It was remarkable the amount of damage they were capable of with such simple tools, once they were given permission.